panzerdp/dmitripavlutin.com/content/posts/2019-08-14-applications-of-destructuring/index.md

 On top of the basic usage, array destructuring is convinient to swap variables, access array items, perform some immutable operations.

-JavaScript offers even greater destructuring possibilities because you can define your destructuring logic using iterators.
+JavaScript offers even greater possibilities because you can define custom destructuring logic using iterators.

 *What interesting applications of destructuring do you know?
 Write a comment below!*